 The California legislature created the state’s lemon law to provide legal recourse for consumers who unknowingly purchase a defective vehicle.
-Rather than leaving consumers stuck with a BMW that won’t work and with less money in their pocket, the lemon law can get you back into a new defect-free vehicle or force the manufacturer to repurchase the defective BMW.
+Rather than leaving consumers stuck with a BMW that won’t work and with less money in their pocket, the lemon law can get you back into a new defect-free vehicle or forcethe manufacturer to repurchase the defective BMW.
 If you find yourself in such a situation, consulting with a defective vehicle lawyer can be a valuable step.

 There are many defects that could affect your BMW’s safety, but there is no requirement under the law that the defect actually endangers you.
 So, if the BMW has a defect with its automatic seats, the mere fact that they work unpredictably could be enough to be the basis of a lemon law claim.